 There are free buses to parking garages from the town center.

 HOW TO GET AROUND PIRAN

-You can easily walk to all the attractions mentioned on this itinerary (except for maybe Moon Bay).
+- You can easily walk to all the attractions mentioned on this itinerary (except Moon Bay).
 Just wear comfortable shoes as it is hilly and there are many cobble-stoned streets.

 Piran is a beautiful coastal town that might not have many attractions but has a lot of charm.
 If you visit Slovenia but skip Piran, you might end up regretting it, so make sure it is on your Slovenia itinerary.